CIG-GitHub/py-vector/CONTRIBUTING.md

 This project is still evolving, and the API may change.
 Contributions are welcome, but please open an issue or discussion before starting large changes.

+The templates in this repository are meant to be helpful, not restrictive.

+If something doesn’t fit neatly into a template, feel free to open an issue anyway.
+What matters most is a clear, good-faith description of the problem or use case.

 ## Guidelines

 - Keep changes focused and well-scoped.